ncphillips/truecoders.io/_coders/zach-phillips.markdown

 - 331
 ---

-I’m excited to be learning new skillsets and technologies in development with TrueCoders.
-I’ve found development fascinating as it provides a combination of creative outlook and organization.
+I'm excited to be learning new skillsets and technologies in development with TrueCoders.
+I've found development fascinating as it provides a combination of creative outlook and organization.
 I'm a motivated self learner and detail oriented team player with strong organizational skills.
 I hope to learn much more and become increasingly passionate as a developer.